Data-Driven Design Rules for TADF Emitters from a High-Throughput Screening of 747 Molecules: RESULTS AND DISCUSSION: FROM STATISTICAL TRENDS TO RATIONAL DESIGN PRINCIPLES

 To move beyond this qualitative picture and establish a more rigorous quantitative link, future work could employ methods such as Natural Transition Orbitals (NTOs) or the RespA procedure \cite{grimme2019exploration, Wergifosse2024a}.
 These tools would allow for a compact representation of the virtual excitations and rigorously connect the molecular geometry to the precise charge-transfer character (e.g., via centroid distance $\Delta r$) and the ensuing coupling efficiency \cite{Etienne2014a}.

-\subsection{Implications for reverse intersystem crossing ($k_{\text{RISC}}$)}
+\subsection{Implications for Reverse Intersystem Crossing ($k_{\text{risc}}$)}

-While a small \deltaest is the primary thermodynamic requirement for TADF, the overall efficiency is governed by the kinetics of RISC.
+While a small \deltaest~ is the primary thermodynamic requirement for TADF, the overall efficiency is governed by the kinetics of RISC.
 While direct calculation of the $k_{\text{RISC}}$ rate is outside the scope of HTS, the derived structural principles must be explicitly connected to the kinetics of TADF.
-Within the Marcus theory framework, $k_{\text{RISC}}$ is proportional to the square of the spin-orbit coupling (SOC) matrix element and exponentially dependent on \deltaest and the reorganization energy ($\lambda$) \cite{Marcus-RISC-Theory-1985}.
+Within the Marcus theory framework, $k_{\text{RISC}}$ is proportional to the square of the spin-orbit coupling (SOC) matrix element and exponentially dependent on \deltaest~ and the reorganization energy ($\lambda$) \cite{Marcus-RISC-Theory-1985}.

 According to El-Sayed's rules, SOC is maximized when the interconverting singlet ($S_1$) and triplet ($T_1$) states have different orbital characters (e.g., charge-transfer vs. local-excitation, $^1$CT $\leftrightarrow$ $^3$LE) \cite{El-Sayed-Rules-1968}.
-This creates a mechanistic challenge: the very act of creating a pure CT state in $S_1$ to minimize \deltaest can lead to a $T_1$ state that also has pure CT character, making the transition spin-forbidden ($^1$CT $\leftrightarrow$ $^3$CT) and suppressing $k_{\text{RISC}}$.
+This creates a mechanistic challenge: the very act of creating a pure CT state in $S_1$ to minimize \deltaest~ can lead to a $T_1$ state that also has pure CT character, making the transition spin-forbidden ($^1$CT $\leftrightarrow$ $^3$CT) and suppressing $k_{\text{RISC}}$.

-Our large-scale analysis reveals how molecular design can navigate this dilemma.
-The optimal torsional angle window of \qtyrange{50}{90}{\degree} represents a pivotal compromise.
+Molecular design can resolve this tension.
+A torsional angle of \qtyrange{50}{90}{\degree} strikes the necessary balance.
 It is twisted enough to enforce significant CT character in $S_1$ and a small \deltaest, but not so orthogonal as to completely eliminate mixing with local-excited (LE) states.
 This promotes a necessary divergence in electronic character between the $S_1$ (primarily CT) and $T_1$ (often LE or mixed CT/LE) states, ensuring a non-zero SOC and satisfying both the thermodynamic and kinetic requirements for efficient RISC.
-Furthermore, the incorporation of heavy atoms such as sulfur into donor units is a known strategy to intrinsically enhance SOC, which can compensate for slightly larger \deltaest values. \Cref{tab:risc_descriptors} summarizes how key structural parameters influence the factors governing $k_{\text{RISC}}$.
+Furthermore, the incorporation of heavy atoms such as sulfur into donor units is a known strategy to intrinsically enhance SOC, which can compensate for slightly larger \deltaest~ values. \Cref{tab:risc_descriptors} summarizes how key structural parameters influence the factors governing $k_{\text{RISC}}$.

 { }